 When addressing the question of what giftedness mean, few think of Spiritual Intelligence as one of it.
 Although we are all capable of and can work towards spiritual awakening, some people are more innately spiritually gifted.

 Communion with the spiritual dimension can manifest itself in various ways.
 It may be through distinct changes felt in the body, infusion with a sense of strength that is beyond oneself, a strong sense of “pulsating energy with all living things” (Pieschowski p.257), or the feeling of being in harmony with the universe.
 Spiritual experiences among the spiritually gifted generally fall within these themes: unity, oneness, ecstasy, timelessness, and the interconnection of everything (Piechoski; Robinson and Hoffman; Lovecky, 1998).

 Children with spiritual gifts often have the ability to induce heightened consciousness through meditation or fantasy play, show wisdom that seems beyond their years, and feel strongly connected to the world around them, their inner self, other people and God (or however a higher source is defined) (Piechowski, 2003).

 Sadly, more often than not, spiritual aptitude creates more difficulty than ecstasy for the spiritually gifted child.
 Usually, when the child tells an adult about intense spiritual thoughts, the adult tells the child it’s wrong to have such ‘ideas’.
 The stricken child is then led to devaluing her experiences, instincts, and perceptions.
-In the worse cases, she begins to believe that she is ‘crazy’ and internalises shame that she carries into adulthood.
+In the worse cases, she begins to believe that she is ‘crazy’ and internalises the shame that she carries into adulthood.

 I hope you have reconsidered what it means to be gifted, and see that emotional giftedness, spiritual giftedness are both a part of it.

 Do you identify with some of these gifts or traits?
 While analysing your life’s course, did you demonstrate some traits of giftedness, especially in the domain of interpersonal/intrapersonal intelligence?

-You may feel unable to reclaim your identity as a gifted person because of the social stereotype that the gifted are somehow above everyone.
-That is not the case; owning your giftedness is not about arrogance, but rather the need to be congruent with your capabilities, values, and place in this world.
+You may feel unable to reclaim your identity as an emotionally gifted person because of the social stereotype that the gifted are somehow above everyone.
+That is not the case; owning your emotional giftedness is not about arrogance, but rather the need to be congruent with your capabilities, values, and place in this world.